 November 7, 2021

-We look forward to hosting a capped field of runners while adhering to strict covid protocols to ensure the safety of participants, volunteers, and the community.
+We look forward to hosting a capped field of runners while adhering to safety protocols to ensure the health of participants, volunteers, and the community.

 Deferred 2020 Registrants

 All 2020 registrants have been automatically deferred and entered into this year’s race.
 No further action is required for those individuals.
 To check if you are registered for the race, visit HERE.

 Strict Capacity Limit

 Our capacity is set at 1,300 runners which will be split into multiple waves.

 We thank you in advance for your patience and cooperation as we look to host a safe and responsible event.

 Masks are required for ALL participants, staff, and volunteers at bib pickup on Saturday at von Trapp bier hall.